marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-We'll limit the size of images to 100 by 100 pixels since anything bigger will look _huge_ on our display and might slow down the interface.
+We'll limit the size of images to 100 by 100 pixels, since anything bigger will look _huge_ on our display and might slow down the interface.

 {{index "getImageData method", color, transparency}}

 The `data` property of the object returned by `getImageData` is an array of color components.
-For each pixel in the rectangle specified by the arguments, it contains four values, which represent the red, green, blue, and _((alpha))_ components of the pixel's color, as numbers between 0 and 255.
-The alpha part represents opacity—when it is zero, the pixel is fully transparent, and when it is 255, it is fully opaque.
+For each pixel in the rectangle specified by the arguments, it contains four values that represent the red, green, blue, and _((alpha))_ components of the pixel's color, as numbers between 0 and 255.
+The alpha part represents opacity—when it is 0, the pixel is fully transparent, and when it is 255, it is fully opaque.
 For our purpose, we can ignore it.

 {{index "hexadecimal number", "toString method"}}

 The two hexadecimal digits per component, as used in our color notation, correspond precisely to the 0 to 255 range—two base-16 digits can express 16^2^ = 256 different numbers.
 The `toString` method of numbers can be given a base as argument, so `n.toString(16)` will produce a string representation in base 16.
-We have to make sure that each number takes up two digits, so the `hex` helper function calls `padStart` to add a leading zero when necessary.
+We have to make sure that each number takes up two digits, so the `hex` helper function calls `padStart` to add a leading 0 when necessary.

 We can load and save now!
 That leaves one more feature before we're done.

 ## Undo history

-Half of the process of editing is making little mistakes and correcting them.
-So an important feature in a drawing program is an ((undo history)).
+Because half the process of editing is making little mistakes and correcting them, an important feature in a drawing program is an ((undo history)).

 {{index "persistent data structure", [state, "of application"]}}

 To be able to undo changes, we need to store previous versions of the picture.
-Since it's an ((immutable)) value, that is easy.
+Since pictures are ((immutable)) values, that's easy.
 But it does require an additional field in the application state.

 {{index "done property"}}